OliverWong1018/Assignment2/AP - assignment1/README.txt

 ———————————
 3.OPERATION
 ———————————
+0)  Main start-up class be named Ozlympic in default package.
 1)  Click “Entry” to go to MainPage.
 2)  Click “Select a Game” button.
 3)  Choose which game you want to play.